zero-peak/ZeroOmega/README.md

 There is also a WebExtension port, which allows installing in Firefox.
 Compatibility with Firefox has increased significantly recently.

+You can try it on [Mozilla Add-ons](https://addons.mozilla.org/en-US/firefox/addon/zeroomega/), or grab a packaged extension file (XPI) for offline installation on the [Releases page](https://github.com/zero-peak/ZeroOmega/releases).

 Please [report issues on the issue tracker](https://github.com/zero-peak/ZeroOmega/issues), browser specific bugs are possible.

 Development status